-All over the world wellness programs are being marketed as a panacea to preventative medicine, leading to longer lives and good health.
-Wellness is something that is not only for the people who are already ill but moreover for those who intend to stay healthy and well.
+Wellness programs are being marketed as a panacea to preventative medicine across the globe that lead to longer lives and good health.
+Wellness is something that is not only for the people who are already ill but moreover for those who intend to stay healthy and fit.

-A corporate wellness program is intended to present medical support and advice to healthy people who desire to stay that way.
-The objective, of course, is that what you pay today on healthy practices enables you to live a healthier and illness free life or at least minimize the risk of any kind of serious illness.
+A corporate wellness program is intended to present medical support and advice to the employees who desire to stay healthy & well in person as well as professional life.
+The objective, of course, is that what you pay today on health & well-being enables you to live a healthier and disease-free life or at least minimize the risk of any kind of serious health concerns.